-lbert Camus is remembered as one of the best existentialist writers and as a leading thinker of his age.
-His best-known works are The Stranger, also known as The Outsider, as well as the essay The Myth of Sisyphus.
+Albert Camus wrote essays, plays, fiction, and non-fiction.
+He is regarded as one of the leading Existentialist philosophers and absurdist thinkers.
+Albert Camus is remembered as one of the best existentialist writers and as a leading thinker of his age.
+His best-known works are ‘The Stranger’, also known as ‘The Outsider’, as well as the essay ‘The Myth of Sisyphus’.

-Albert Camus was born in Mondovi, French Algeria in November of 1957
+- Albert Camus was born in Mondovi, French Algeria in November of 1957

-Camus had a passion for theatre and he worked for the Théâtre du Travail
+- Camus had a passion for theatre and he worked for the Théâtre du Travail

-He volunteered to join the army but was rejected due to his TB
+- He volunteered to join the army but was rejected due to his TB

-‘L’Etranger’ was published in 1942
+- ‘L’Etranger’ was published in 1942

-He won the Nobel Prize for Literature in 1957.
+- He won the Nobel Prize for Literature in 1957.

-Camus was friends with Jean-Paul Sartre.
+- Camus was friends with Jean-Paul Sartre.

-He was the second-youngest winner of the Nobel Prize for Literature.
+- He was the second-youngest winner of the Nobel Prize for Literature.

-Camus was part of the French residence during WWII.
+- Camus was part of the French residence during WWII.

-He died in a tragic car crash.
+- He died in a tragic car crash.

-Due to a lack of paper, The Stranger was almost not published.
+- Due to a lack of paper, The Stranger was almost not published.

 Famous Books by Albert Camus

 It was in 1957 that Camus received the Nobel Prize for Literature.
-Camus died in 1960 at the age of forty-six in a car accident in the two of Villeblevin.
+Camus died in 1960 at the age of forty-six in a car accident in the town of Villeblevin.
 He wasn’t wearing a seat belt and died instantly.
 He was buried in the Lourmarin Cemetery in Vaucluse, France.